abowfzl/abowfzl.github.io/_posts/2024-09-24-How-LLMs-Work.md

   - Deep Learning
 ---

-# Understanding LLMs: How ChatGPT and AI Learn to Talk

 AI (Artificial Intelligence) is everywhere these days, and you’ve probably heard of **ChatGPT**.
 It’s a tool that uses something called Large Language Models (**LLMs**) to have conversations with you, answer questions, and even help with your homework.
 But how do these models actually work?
 Let’s break it down step by step, using examples to make it easy to follow.

----

 ## What’s the Big Deal About LLMs?